jgreener64/phd_thesis/README.md

 AlloPred technical docs from repo README.
 ExProSE technical docs from repo README.
 BioJulia PDB parser: parsing issues (e.g. disorder, Biopython discussion, dis res atoms in PDB), speed discussion from pdb-benchmarks README.
+Keep these up-to-date with GitHub repos and any BioJulia papers.
+Do these need to have references?